 MOBILE NOBLES UNIT

-Meets Monthly: First Saturday of the month.
-Location varies.
+Meets Monthly: First Saturday of the month (excluding parade season) in Tangier Shrine Aladdin Room.

 The Mobile Nobles’ signature fundraiser, the 357 Dinner, began in 1979 and helps to keep the unit and train rolling.
 The Mobile Nobles currently number 50-plus members and have seen impressive growth in the past few years.
 In the past year, the unit replaced the train's generator and installed a television in the club car, among other improvements.
 The unit also introduced the "Little 357" train for children and is working to chart a course for its future.